-- How do I subscribe to General Wage Determinations Issued Under The Davis-Bacon and Related Acts?
+- How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

-- Where can I obtain a copy of the General Wage Determination needed for a covered federal project?
+- Where can I obtain a copy of the general wage determination needed for a project subject to Davis-Bacon labor standards?

-- Is the rate on the wage determination the minimum hourly wage rate?
+- Is the prevailing wage rate on the wage determination the minimum wage rate?

-- Once construction has begun, are the workers- wage rates affected when the wage determination for the area in which the project is located is changed?
+- Once construction has begun, are the workers’ wage rates affected when the wage determination for the area in which the project is located is modified/revised?

-- Is it possible for more than one wage schedule to apply to specifications for a particular contract?
+- Is it possible for more than one wage determination to apply to a particular contract?

-- Can apprentices, trainees, and/or helpers work on a project covered by the Davis-Bacon or related Acts (DBRA), and what wage rates must they be paid?
+- Can apprentices and/or helpers work on a project covered by the Davis-Bacon or Related Acts (DBRA), and what wage rates must they be paid?